Install the Single-User Demonstration Package

 Unzip and run the file to a local directory.
 We recommend creating a directory (for example,

-lac) to contain the demonstration package and your APIs (such as the B2B APIs), for example:
+lac) to contain the demonstration package and your APIs (such as the B2B API samples), for example:

 lac/<your demonstration package version>